adobe/regola/README.md

     .setDescription("The market segment should be COM");
 ```

-But because of inheritance, you need to make sure that the fluent setters are called in the right order.

 For some rules, you could also pass some parameters directly via the constructor for conciseness:

 ```java